 Other tests depend on the type of infection.
 They may include imaging tests, such as ultrasonography, x-rays, and computed tomography (CT).

-If an infection with any of these three bacteria is acquired in a health care facility, the infection is difficult to treat because bacteria acquired in such facilities are usually resistant to many antibiotics.
+Infections caused by any of these three bacteria are treated with antibiotics given intravenously.
+Antibiotics include cephalosporins, cefepime, carbapenems, fluoroquinolones, piperacillin/tazobactam, or aminoglycosides.
+However, sometimes these bacteria are resistant to many antibiotics, so doctors do susceptibility testing.
+If an infection with any of these three bacteria is acquired in a health care facility, the infection can be difficult to treat because bacteria acquired in such facilities are usually resistant to many antibiotics.

 Drugs Mentioned In This Article